Kitware/trame/docs/content/docs/tutorial-paraview.md

 working_directory = os.path.dirname(full_path)
 ```

+**Load the state file**

 To achieve (2) with ParaView the following set of lines are needed.
-ParaView trace should be able to remove most of the magic by using the UI and looking at the corresponding Python code.
+ParaView trace should be able to explain the magic using the UI and looking at the corresponding Python code.

 ```python